Solving the inverse parametric problem: Parametric Oscillator and Inverse Problem

 \subsection{Dynamic control of Scattering}

-The PPM is useful for determining pumping schemes to realize complicated scattering matrices, but it can be slow in finding a satisfactory result, especially when the phases are unknown.
-Here we demonstrate an alternative method to quickly calculate a pumping scheme which approximates the desired scattering, when only the magnitude is known.
+The PPM is useful for determining pumping schemes to realize complicated scattering matrices, but lack of knowledge of the phases of $\matr{S}$ define the need for alternative approximation methods which are fast and easy to implement.
+Here we demonstrate a method to quickly calculate a pumping scheme which approximates the desired scattering, when only the magnitude is known.
 We can rapidly reprogram the pumps in an experiment where the pump waveform is updated every $T_\text{col}=50$~ms. Each pump configuration is designed to generate a matrix $\matr{S}_{\ell}$ which scatters a single input tone into a desired set of output tones that code the pixel intensities of the $\ell^\text{th}$ column of an image.
 To a good approximation the pump waveform that realizes each $\matr{S}_{\ell}$ is composed of $N_p$ HF pumps at the frequencies $\Omega_k = 2\omega_0 + k\Delta$ where $k\in[-N_p,0]$, with amplitude $|h_k|\propto \text{Pix}_{k\ell}$, and with random phase $\phi_k=\text{rand}[0, 2\pi]$.
 The choice of random phase facilitates average cancellation of the higher order mixing processes through destructive interference, allowing the second-order intermodulation products generated by the HF pumps to dominantly contribute to the target $\matr{S}_{\ell}$.

 We performed an experiment encoding an image which is reproduced in Fig.~\ref{fig:Image_Scattered}(a).
 An example scattering matrix $\matr{S}_{\ell}$ used to reproduce the column of pixels at $t_\ell/T=40$ (white dashed line) is shown in \ref{fig:Image_Scattered}(b).
 During each time window starting at $t_\ell=\ell\,T_\text{col}$, $\ell\in[1,N_p]$: (i) a weak coherent tone is continuously applied at a fixed input frequency $\omega_{-45}$ (green arrow in Fig.~\ref{fig:Image_Scattered}(a)); (ii) the pump waveform corresponding to the $\ell$-th image column is applied to the flux port of the JPA; and (iii) the full set of output frequency modes is simultaneously measured using the multifrequency lock-in amplifier.